anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <a name="4.1.6.1"></a>
 #### 4.1.6.1 Resources Management Measurements
-**Table 4-11** shows resource management measurements of CIM as aligned with ETSI GS NFV TST-012 [3].
+**Table 4-11** shows resource management measurements of CIM as aligned with ETSI GR NFV TST-012 [3].
+The intention of this table is to provide a list of measurements to be used in the Reference Architecture specifications, where the concrete values allowed for these measurements in the context of a particular Reference Architecture will be defined.

 <a name="Table4-11"></a>